keybraker/mediarizer/README.md

 ![alt text](https://raw.githubusercontent.com/keybraker/Mediarizer/master/img/new_mediarizer_logo.png)

 Why use Media Organizer:

-- Fast and easy organisation of photos / videos
+- Fast and easy organisation of photos / videos by date
-- Lightweight and runs on all harware and OS
+- Lightweight, fast and runs on all harware and OS

 ---